Code talker: Nubian

 In the 1973 Arab–Israeli War, Egypt employed Nubian-speaking Nubian people as code talkers.

 Tlingit

-During World War Two, American soldiers used their native Tlingit as a code against Japanese forces.
+During World War II, American soldiers used their native Tlingit as a code against Japanese forces.
 Their actions remained unknown, even after the declassification of code talkers and the publication of the Navajo code talkers.
 The memory of five deceased Tlingit code talkers was honored by the Alaska legislature in March 2019.

 Welsh

 A system employing the Welsh language was used by British forces during World War II, but not to any great extent.
 In 1942, the Royal Air Force developed a plan to use Welsh for secret communications, but it was never implemented.
 Welsh was used more recently in the Yugoslav Wars for non-vital messages.

 Wenzhounese

 China used Wenzhounese-speaking people as code talkers during the 1979 Sino-Vietnamese War.

 Post-war recognition

 The Navajo code talkers received no recognition until 1968 when their operation was declassified.
 In 1982, the code talkers were given a Certificate of Recognition by US President Ronald Reagan, who also named August 14, 1982 as Navajo Code Talkers Day.

-On December 21, 2000, President Bill Clinton signed Public Law 106-554, 114 Statute 2763, which awarded the Congressional Gold Medal to the original 29 World War II Navajo code talkers and Silver Medals to each person who qualified as a Navajo code talker (approximately 300).
+On December 21, 2000, President Bill Clinton signed Public Law 106–554, 114 Statute 2763, which awarded the Congressional Gold Medal to the original 29 World War II Navajo code talkers and Silver Medals to each person who qualified as a Navajo code talker (approximately 300).
 In July 2001, President George W. Bush honored the code talkers by presenting the medals to four surviving original code talkers (the fifth living original code talker was unable to attend) at a ceremony held in the Capitol Rotunda in Washington, DC.
 Gold medals were presented to the families of the deceased 24 original code talkers.

 Journalist Patty Talahongva directed and produced a documentary, The Power of Words: Native Languages as Weapons of War, for the Smithsonian National Museum of the American Indian in 2006, bringing to light the story of Hopi code talkers.
 In 2011, Arizona established April 23, as an annual recognition day for the Hopi code talkers.
 The Texas Medal of Valor was awarded posthumously to 18 Choctaw code talkers for their World War II service on September 17, 2007, by the Adjutant General of the State of Texas.

-The Code Talkers Recognition Act of 2008 (Public Law 110-420) was signed into law by President George W. Bush on November 15, 2008.
-The act recognized every Native American code talker who served in the United States military during WWI or WWII (with the exception of the already-awarded Navajo) with a Congressional Gold Medal.
+The Code Talkers Recognition Act of 2008 (Public Law 110–420) was signed into law by President George W. Bush on November 15, 2008.
+The Act recognized every Native American code talker who served in the United States military during WWI or WWII (except the already-awarded Navajo) with a Congressional Gold Medal.
+Approximately 50 tribes were recognized.
 The act was designed to be distinct for each tribe, with silver duplicates awarded to the individual code talkers or their next-of-kin.
 As of 2013, 33 tribes have been identified and been honored at a ceremony at Emancipation Hall at the US Capitol Visitor Center.
 One surviving code talker was present, Edmond Harjo.